argoproj-labs/hera/docs/user-guides/script-annotations.md

     print(an_int)
 ```

 The fields allowed in the `Parameter` annotations are: `name`, `enum`, `description`, `loads` and `dumps`.
+All of them

-* `name` is optional – it will be set to the variable name if not provided, otherwise the YAML and Argo UI will show the
+are optional.
+A couple of things to note are:

-  given `name`.
+* `name` is the name used in YAML and the Argo UI; it will default to the variable name if not provided.
 * A `default` value must be set using standard Python syntax, i.e. `x: int = 42`.

 > **Note:** `Annotated` can be used on both inline scripts and runner scripts!

-#### Custom Serialisation
+#### Custom Deserialisation

 If you are using a type that is not a built in (`int`, `str`, `dict` etc) or a Pydantic `BaseModel`, you can provide
-functions to the Parameter's `loads` and `dumps` attributes, which will be used by the Hera Runner (and so requires the
+functions to the Parameter's `loads` (and `dumps`) attributes, which will be used by the Hera Runner (and so requires
-use of "runner" templates).
+the use of "runner" templates).
 These will then be used to deserialise from, and serialise to, strings.
 See the
 [custom serialisation example](../examples/workflows/scripts/custom_serialiser.md).

 #### Function parameter name aliasing